elaheh-dastan/Digikala/LDA.md

 ![images/dist_of_dist.png](images/dist_of_dist.png)

-In the image above, the corners are topics and the points inside are words.
+In the image above, the corners are topics and the points inside are DOCUMENTS.

 ![images/dirichle_distributions.png](images/dirichle_distributions.png)